rwmodular/miidii/miidii.1.0b3_release_notes.md

 This can be handy if you ever get a note stuck on.

 ## Support midi CC 'all notes off':
-Another helper for stuck notes - clicking Stop in your DAW should send an 'all notes off' message.
+Another helper for stuck notes - clicking Stop in your DAW should send 'all notes off' messages.

 ## Don't set synth mode when powering on with switch up:
 When powering on with the switch in the up position miidii would put Just Friends into synth mode.